 b.
 Everyone turned to his own course, as the horse rushes into the battle: Men were determined to go their own way, as determined and as energetic as the horse is as it rushes into the battle.

 c.
-Even the stork in the heavens knows her appointed times: It was an amazement that birds (the stork, the turtledove, the swift, and the swallow) all understand the seasons of the year and how they must respond to them.
-Yet the people of God were ignorant; My people do not know the judgment of the LORD.
+Even the stork in the heavens knows her appointed times: It is an amazement that birds (the stork, the turtledove, the swift, and the swallow) all understand the seasons of the year and how they must respond to them.
+Yet the people of God were ignorant; My people do not know the judgment of the Lord.
 They were worse off than birds with small brains.

 i.
 Spurgeon preached a sermon titled, Migratory Birds.
 He began, “We shall mark these migratory birds, and set the wisdom of their instinct in contrast with the folly of mankind.”
 Spurgeon proceeded to make the following four points: